fmrtl73/pxdocs/content/portworx-install-with-kubernetes/openshift/operator/openshift-upgrade.md

 Before you can upgrade your OpenShift environment to 4.3, you must upgrade Portworx to 2.3.5 and expose a new port range so that Portworx can continue to operate.
 Perform the following steps to upgrade Portworx to 2.3.5 in preparation for upgrading your OpenShift environment:

-1. From the OpenShift console, upgrade the Portworx Operator to version 1.1.1 newer.
+1. From the OpenShift console, upgrade the Portworx Operator to version 1.1.1 or newer.

 2. [Upgrade Portworx](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/upgrade-operator) to 2.3.5.

-3. Verify that all of your nodes have upgraded to 2.3.5:
+3. Verify that all of your nodes have upgraded to your specified Portworx version (e.g. 2.3.5):

     ```text
     oc get storagenode -n kube-system